alexfdez1010/exam-generator/readme.md

 Welcome to the Exam Generator, a powerful tool that leverages the GPT-3.5 language model to create quizzes on any topic of your choice.
 This application is built using Python and Streamlit, making it easy to create, customize, and share quizzes with others.

+If you're looking to explore a platform that offers this and much more, with a generous free trial, be sure to check out [EduGlowUp](https://eduglowup.com).

 ## Table of Contents

 - [Requirements](#requirements)